leofdantas/Course-Project/Course-Project.md

 Cleaning the Data
 -----------------

-By looking at each columns, we can notice how wome variables are not necessary—such as the row number, user\_name, timestamp, as well as the window number and type.
+By looking at each column, we can notice how some variables are not necessary—such as the row number, user\_name, timestamp, as well as the window number and type.
 I remove those.